 Also: Who was the founder of Muay Thai?

-The predecessor of Muay Thai style called Muay Boran can be traced to XVI century Siam - now known as Thailand - where it was developed as a deadly martial art that can be used on a battlefield.
+The predecessor of Muay Thai style called Muay Boran can be traced to XVI century Siam.
+It was developed as a deadly martial art which could be used on a battlefield.

 I wrote more about this subject in History of Muay Thai